Judge fines Trump and his lawyer for Clinton's 'frivolous' lawsuit - ExBulletin

 A spokesperson for Trump and Habba did not immediately respond to requests for comment Thursday evening.

-Middlebrooks in September dismissed the lawsuit Trump filed against Clinton, former top FBI officials and the Democratic Party, dismissing claims by former presidents that they and others conspired to derail his winning presidential campaign by alleging ties with Russia.
+Middlebrooks in September dismissed the lawsuit Trump filed against Clinton, former top FBI officials and the Democratic Party, dismissing the former president’s claims that they and others conspired to derail his winning presidential campaign alleging ties to Russia.

-He then stated that the suit contained glaring structural flaws and that many characterizations of events were implausible.
+He said then that the suit contained “glaring structural flaws” and that many “characterizations of events are implausible”.

 Following the sanctions, Trump on Friday withdrew his lawsuit against New York Attorney General Letitia James.
 The case, in federal court in Florida, had also been brought before Middlebrooks.